 Advances design and presentation techniques by introducing the student to modelmaking in the creation and research of exhibitions and designer-oriented fashion shows.
-Prerequisite(s): DE 124.

 DE 226 - CAD for Visual Presentation II

 This course presents 3D CAD techniques in Vectorworks, enabling designers to develop and present their concepts in 3D drawings and renderings.